ucbi/uniform/guides/introduction/Getting Started.md

 ## Build the Plan

-At this point, you should be able to run `mix eject` on one of your applications without the Mix Task failing.
-However, the codebase that gets ejected will probably not run without errors.
+At this point, you should be able to eject your applications with `mix eject`.
+However, the ejected codebases will probably lack critical code that is needed to run properly.

+> Read the documentation for [Eject.Plan](Eject.Plan.html) for the full range
+> of features to build out your Plan module.

-Since each Elixir application is different, it is up to you to determine which files need to be ejected in order to make `mix eject` emit a working application.
+Since each Elixir application is different, **it is up to you to determine which files need to be ejected** to make `mix eject` emit a working application.

+> #### Using Phoenix? {: .tip}
+>
+> We recommend developers building Phoenix projects read about [the Eject
+> System](how-it-works.html), then consult the how-to guide for [Setting up a
+> Phoenix Project](./setting-up-a-phoenix-project.html).

-Here is what an example barebones Plan might look like.
+An example barebones Plan might look like this.

 ```elixir
 defmodule MyApp.Eject.Plan do